RedMadRobot/apexy-ios/reactive.md

 ## APIClient extension for integrating with RxSwift

-If you want to use APIClient with RxSwift copy the following extension to your project.
+If you want to use APIClient with RxSwift copy the following extension to your project or add `ApiClient/RxSwift` pod to your `Podfile`.

+`pod 'ApiClient/RxSwift'`

 ```swift
 extension Client {